sf105/sttp-book/_chapters/test-code-quality.md

 author: Maurício Aniche
 ---

-We have been writing a lot of test cases and we have automated all these test cases.
-This automation process means writing code to execute the test cases.
-As the production code base becomes very large and complex, so does the test code base.
-Like with the production code, this means that we need to put some effort in making high quality test code and to keep this test code maintainable.
+## Introduction

+You probably noticed that the amount of JUnit automated test cases that we have written so far is quite significant.
+This is what happens in practice: the test code base grows up very fast.
+And like with the production code, **we have to put some extra effort in making high-quality test code bases so that we can maintain and evolve them in a sustainable way**.

-In this chapter we go over some good practices for writing test code and so-called test smells.
+In this chapter, we go over some good practices for writing test code.
+We'll discuss the so-called **test code smells**.
 These test smells are structures or pieces of code you see in the test code base that indicate problems in the test code or in the system.

-## Act Arrange Assert
+This is a clear analogy to **code smells**, however focused on test code.

+To understand how to write good test code, we first should understand the structure of a test method.
 Automated tests are very similar in structure.
-They almost all follow the AAA structure.
+They almost always follow the AAA ("triple A") structure.
-This stands for **Arrange**, **Act**, and **Assert**.
+This acronym stands for **Arrange**, **Act**, and **Assert**.
-In the **Arrange** phase we get everything we need to execute the test.
+In the **Arrange** phase, we get everything we need to execute the test.
-This usually means initializing some object and/or setting some values.
+This usually means initializing some object and/or setting up some values.
+Some people call it the "set up of the test".
+In practice, this is where we write the inputs we devised using any of the testing techniques we discussed.
-The **Act** phase is where the production code is used to determine a certain result.
+The **Act** phase is where the production code under test is exercised.
+It is usually done by means of one or many method calls.
-This result is then used in the **Assert** phase, where we assert that the result is what we expect it to be.
+The result is then used in the **Assert** phase, where we assert that it is what we expect it to be.

 {% include example-begin.html %}
 We have an automated test: